This engine has been tested as part of a series of engines to extensively to evaluate the impact of various motors & electronics modules.

 In this chart a reference line is shown (in black reference) that is intended to represent the goal of best speed voltage function.
 Basically, the desire is for the unit to crawl as slow as possible at low voltage and be able to replicate the full size unit at high-speed.
 For this purpose, 80 smph at 12 volts was chosen as the value.
 One could argue that it should be higher.
 True, but without any external load, why would it be lower?
 Notice a significant number of engines from the data base run slower than this goal level.

 Except at low voltage, all the motors have velocity levels that are higher than this notional goal value.
-The motors that run closest are the Athearn blue box and the P1K can motor.
-While still faster, they run close to the line.
-The Helix Humper motor has a speed to voltage that is higher than the other motors.
-It is still a good candidate based on this parameter.
+The motor that runs closest is the Mashima 1833 # 1.
+While still faster, it runs very close to the line.
+The Roco motor has a speed to voltage that is much higher than the other motors.
+Really not consistent for the use as a train motor.

 3- Starting velocity.